Ghost Manor FAQ (2017)

 When does the display run and how long is it?

-The display runs through Halloween night from 6:45pm to 10pm on weeknights and midnight on Saturday and Sunday.
+The display runs through Halloween night from sunset: ~6:45pm to 10pm on weeknights and midnight on Friday and Saturday nights.
 The length varies depending on what scenes are running; the full sequence has 14 scenes and repeats about every 20 minutes.

 What’s new this year?